mhshammakhi/Software-Defined-Radio/PLL_Parallel/ForwardBackward/README.md

 and `PLL_V1_ForwardBackward.m` is the implemention of forward-backward PLL

 **The second part of `FB_PLL` which equals the rotation of all frames is not implemented in matlab code.**

+## Open source CUDA code

+The CUDA source file will upload after a financial support or contract.